The Fall of the House of Usher: In film and television

+In 1976, a 30-minute version of The Fall of the House of Usher was made for Short Story Showcase for American TV.

-In 1979 Italian state channel RAI loosely adapted the short story, together with other Poe's works, in the series I racconti fantastici di Edgar Allan Poe.
+In 1979, Italian state channel RAI loosely adapted the short story, together with other Poe's works, in the series I racconti fantastici di Edgar Allan Poe.
 It was directed by Daniele D'Anza, with Roderick Usher played by Philippe Leroy; music was composed by pop band Pooh.

+Filmed in 1979 but not released until 1982, American television network NBC broadcast the story, directed by James L. Conway and starring Martin Landau, Robert Hays, Ray Walston and Charlene Tilton.

+Czech director Jan Švankmajer adapted the story into the 1980 short film Zánik domu Usherů, which made use of black and white photography and stop-motion techniques but no actors on screen at any moment.

+In 1989, The House of Usher was a film produced by American, British, and Canadian companies starring Oliver Reed.

+In 2002, Ken Russell produced a horror comedy version titled The Fall of the Louse of Usher.

 The 2006 film The House of Usher from Australian director Hayley Cloake, starring Austin Nichols as Roderick Usher, was an update of the tale set in the modern era with a love interest for Roderick in the form of the best friend of his deceased sister.

 The Fall of the House of Usher (2015), narrated by Christopher Lee, is an animated short film which is part of Extraordinary Tales.

-On October 6, 2021 it was announced that Intrepid Pictures will create an eight episode limited series titled The Fall of the House of Usher for Netflix that will be based on the works of Edgar Allan Poe.
-Mike Flanagan and Michael Fimognari will each direct four episodes and executive produce the series.
+Intrepid Pictures created an eight-episode limited series titled The Fall of the House of Usher for Netflix that is based on the works of Edgar Allan Poe.
+Mike Flanagan and Michael Fimognari each directed four episodes and executive produced the series, which premiered in 2023.